AideLua/AideLua/README-EN.md

 ### Quick Get Start
 #### 1. Configuring AIDE
 1. Enter `Settings - Advanced Settings - Project Related`.
-2. Close `Enable alert debug file`, open `Redefine Apk build path`.
+2. Close `Enable adrt debug file`, open `Redefine Apk build path`, `启用Gradle` (You do not need to open this item if you do not use Gradle)
 3. Restart AIDE.

 #### 2. Initial packaging
 1. Click New Project in AideLua, and click `New` after filling in and selecting.
-2. Open the project with AIDE and click `Build Refresh`.
+2. Open the project with AIDE and click `Build Refresh` (Or 'run', 'gradle assembleRelease', recommended).
 3. Click the `repack and install` button of AideLua (or `repack`, but manual signature is required) and install it.
 Test whether it can be packaged and run normally.
 4. Click the `Run` button of AideLua to test whether the installed application debugging passes normally.